 How to prioritize

-The best thing to do when first planning that RTW trip is to start researching as much as you can and question what your top priorities are.
+The best thing to do when first planning that long-term trip is to start researching as much as you can and question what your top priorities are.

 - Are there any cities/sites/experiences you have always dreamed of visiting or doing?